 A process hierarchy – a visual scheme of all the critical business processes that must happen in a company – reduces costly duplication, inefficiency and keeps knowledge inside the company.
 Having one really is a no-brainer.
 Here are eight essential ingredients for building yours.
 What are they again?

-Process hierarchies visually demonstrate all of the ongoing tasks within your business.
+Process hierarchies visually demonstrate all of your critical business processes.
 Think of one as being a little like an architectural blueprint for a house.
 Except rather than beams and rafters, a process hierarchy shows the processes that keep your business upright.

 They can also be seen as a supplement to your organisational chart.
 The organisational chart shows how departments and roles are related, while the process hierarchy shows how activities are related and how they deliver the outcomes that are needed to attain your organisation’s goals.

 Yeah, but why should I care?
 You may ask.